Speed Limits in New York

 - on wet or slipper roads.

 The National Highway Traffic Safety Administration (NHTSA) states that "It is clear that speeding does represent a significant traffic safety problem...".
-Speeding is a factor in 30% of all fatal crashes annually.
-In New York, 417 of the 1,333 (over 31%) total traffic fatalities in 2007 were speeding-related.
+Speeding is a factor in nearly 30% of all fatal crashes annually.
+In New York, 280 of the 966 (29%) total traffic fatalities in 2014 were speeding-related.